Influenza Immunization Information for Healthcare Professionals

 Symptoms

-Influenza illness can include any or all of these symptoms: fever, muscle aches, headache, lack of energy, dry cough, sore throat, and possibly runny nose.
-The fever and body aches can last 3-5 days and the cough and lack of energy may last for 2 or more weeks.
-The Department of Health defines a fever as 100.4ºF/38ºC for people with influenza-like illness.
+Influenza (flu) illness can include any or all of these symptoms: fever, muscle aches, headache, lack of energy, dry cough, sore throat, and possibly a runny nose.
+The fever and body aches can last 3-5 days, and the cough and lack of energy may last for 2 or more weeks.
+The Centers for Disease Control and Prevention (CDC) and Rhode Island Department of Health (RIDOH) define a fever as 100.4ºF/38ºC for people with influenza-like illness.

-Influenza can be difficult to diagnose based on clinical symptoms alone, because the initial symptoms of influenza can be similar those caused by other infectious agents.
-Most patients with influenza will have mild illness and can be cared for at home, but some patients, such as infants younger than 6 months of age, people with high-risk medical conditions, and anyone with moderate to severe illness, should be seen by a healthcare provider.
+Influenza can be difficult to diagnose based on clinical symptoms alone because the initial symptoms can be similar to those caused by other infectious agents.
+Most patients with influenza will have mild illness and can be cared for at home, but some patients, such as infants younger than age 6 months, people with high-risk medical conditions, and anyone with moderate to severe illness, should be seen by a healthcare professional.
+The CDC provides additional guidance on clinical signs and symptoms of influenza for health professionals.

 Treatment

-People with influenza who have high-risk conditions, who have moderate to severe illness, or who live in households with high-risk individuals should take antiviral medications to treat influenza or prevent influenza transmission.
+People with influenza who have high-risk medical conditions, who have moderate to severe illness, or who live in households with high-risk individuals should take antiviral medications within two days of getting sick to treat influenza or to prevent influenza transmission.

 Laboratory Testing

-Healthcare providers should send rapid diagnostic tests, PCR, or cultures that have been ordered to commercial or hospital laboratories.
-Do not send patient specimens to the State Lab.
+Healthcare professionals should send samples for rapid diagnostic tests, PCR (polymerase chain reaction) tests, or cultures to commercial or hospital laboratories.
+Do not send patient specimens to the Rhode Island State Health Laboratory.

 To minimize false results, healthcare providers can take several important measures:

-• Collect specimens as early as possible (within four to five days of the onset of symptoms in a patient).
+- Collect specimens as early as possible, within 4-5 days of the onset of symptoms in a patient.

-• Consider sending specimens for viral culture or PCR to confirm results of rapid tests.
-This is especially recommended when prevalence of influenza in the community is low and the rapid diagnostic test result is positive, or when the rapid diagnostic test result is negative but disease prevalence is high.
+- Consider sending specimens for viral culture or PCR test to confirm results of rapid tests.
+This is especially recommended when prevalence of influenza in the community is low and the rapid diagnostic test result is positive, or when the rapid diagnostic test result is negative while disease prevalence is high.

 Infection Control

-• Manage all ill healthcare providers and staff.
+- Manage all illness among healthcare professionals and staff.

 Some specific respiratory hygiene recommendations include:

-• When there is increased respiratory infection activity in the community, (increased school/work absenteeism, increase in office visits for respiratory illness) offer masks to anyone who is coughing.
+- When there is increased respiratory infection activity in the community, such as increased school/work absenteeism or an increase in office visits for respiratory illness, offer masks to anyone who is coughing.

-• When space permits, encourage anyone who is coughing to sit at least three feet away from others in waiting areas.
+- When space permits, encourage anyone who is coughing to sit at least 3 feet away from others in waiting areas.

-• Advise healthcare staff to use droplet precautions (wear a surgical or procedure mask for close contact) in addition to standard precautions when examining a patient with symptoms of a respiratory infection, especially if fever is present.
-These precautions should be maintained for seven days after patient’s illness onset or for 24 hours after the resolution of the fever and respiratory symptoms (whichever is longer) while a patient is in a healthcare facility.
+- Advise healthcare staff to use droplet precautions (wear a surgical or procedure mask for close contact) in addition to standard precautions when examining a patient with symptoms of a respiratory infection, especially if fever is present.
+These precautions should be maintained for 7 days after the patient’s illness onset or for 24 hours after the resolution of the fever and respiratory symptoms (whichever is longer) while a patient is in a healthcare facility.

-• Healthcare staff should wear respiratory protection equivalent to a fitted N95 respirator during aerosol-generating procedures such as bronchoscopy, sputum induction, intubation and extubation, autopsies, and open suctioning of airways.
+- Healthcare staff should wear a properly fitted N95 respirator during during aerosol-generating procedures such as bronchoscopy, sputum induction, intubation and extubation, autopsies, and open suctioning of airways.

 Epidemiology